On the Aldous-Caputo Spectral Gap Conjecture for Hypergraphs: Introduction

-Here we generalize Theorem \ref{thm:CLR} to include more cases from Conjecture \ref{conj:Caputo's--shuffles-conjecture}: \begin{thm} Let $G$ be a finite weighted hypergraph with non-negative weights and $B$ a subset of its vertices.
+The special case of Conjecture \ref{conj:Caputo's--shuffles-conjecture} where the weight of an hyper-edge depends only on its size was recently settled in \cite[Thm.~1.8]{bristiel2024entropy}\footnote{This special case can also be shown by simple induction using the proof technique of \cite[Cor.~2.9]{parzanchevski2020aldous}.}.
+Here we generalize Theorem \ref{thm:CLR} to include more cases from this conjecture: \begin{thm} Let $G$ be a finite weighted hypergraph with non-negative weights and $B$ a subset of its vertices.
 Assume that every hyper-edge $E$ of $G$ satisfies $E\supseteq B$ and $\left|E\setminus B\right|\le2$.
 Then

 where the $\mathrm{IP}$ and $\mathrm{RW}$ processes are defined as in Conjecture \ref{conj:Caputo's--shuffles-conjecture}. \end{thm}

 When $B=\emptyset$, Theorem \ref{thm:triangles and the like} recovers Theorem \ref{thm:CLR}.
 The setup in Theorem \ref{thm:triangles and the like} can be thought of as a blow-up of the setup in Theorem \ref{thm:CLR}: one takes the edges of the graph from Theorem \ref{thm:CLR}, adds some singletons and possibly the empty set (both of which only add harmless laziness in the original setup), and then adds the external points of $B$ to each one of the sets.
 To illustrate, Theorem \ref{thm:triangles and the like} applies to the hypergraph in Figure \ref{fig:triangles} (with arbitrary non-negative weights on the hyper-edges).